Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Private company limited by shares

 Private limited companies are probably the most common type of structure for brand new companies.
 The ‘limited’ part of its name refers to the owners’ personal liability for any debts which the company has (which is often seen as one of the advantages of setting one up).
-This is because the company is a separate legal entity to its owners, so the extent to which they are personally responsible for any debts is ‘limited’ to the amount of shares they own.
+This is because the company is a separate legal entity to its owners, so the extent to which they are personally responsible for any debts is ‘limited’ to the amount invested in shares they own personally.

 Public limited company (PLC)

 Public limited companies (PLCs) are, like all limited companies, legally distinct from their owners.
 They’re broadly similar to private limited companies, but in this case shares are publicly available to buy and are traded on the stock exchange.
-There are also even more statutory requirements that they must meet!
+They also have even more statutory requirements to meet!

 Limited company accountancy services